GrantWils23/Portfolio-Project-5--Ecommerce-Applications/tests/TESTS.md

 To test my project, I have completed several test procedures and from a wide array of different tests.
 It is important to test as much of the code as possible.
 So please scroll down and read the various testing procedures and how I solved some problems with bugs in my code.

+<a href="https://github.com/GrantWils23/Portfolio-Project-5--Ecommerce-Applications">Click here</a> to return to the README.md file in the repository.
 ## Contents

 * [**Testing**](<#testing>)